som-sama/Linux-MasterClass-Notes/README.md

 # Linux Master Class Notes

-This repository contains all the notes of the Linux Master Class
+This repository will contain all the notes of the Linux Master Class.
+Its still in the making.

 Linux Master Class Playlist : https://www.youtube.com/playlist?list=PL2kSRH_DmWVZp_cu6MMPWkgYh7GZVFS6i